-Rick is currently the Senior Director of Player Development for the Edmonton Oilers Hockey Club, having been with the organization since June 2012.
-Previously, he was the General Manager of the Western Hockey League's Medicine Hat Tigers.
-The Edmonton native was also a Head Coach in the Western Hockey League, as he guided the Red Deer Rebels from 1994 to 1996.
+Rick is currently responsible for Hockey Programming for the Edmonton Oilers Hockey Club, having been with the organization since June 2012.
+Prior to his current role, Rick was the Sr. Director of Player Development for the Edmonton Oilers.
+Previous to that, he was the General Manager of the Western Hockey League's (WHL) Medicine Hat Tigers.
+The Edmonton native was also a Head Coach in the WHL, as he guided the Red Deer Rebels from 1994 to 1996.
 He went on to become the Tigers' Head Coach and Director of Hockey Operations before moving into the General Manager position.

-Prior to this, Rick played under Clare Drake and Billy Morres for the University of Alberta Golden Bears from 1981 to 1985.
-After graduating from the U of A, he returned to NAIT and began his coaching career as an Assistant Coach to Perry Pearn.
+Prior to this, Rick played under Clare Drake and Billy Moores for the University of Alberta Golden Bears from 1981 to 1985.
+After graduating from the University of Alberta, he began his coaching career with Northern Alberta Institute of Technology (NAIT) as an Assistant Coach to Perry Pearn.
 In 1989-90 he took over the Head Coaching position.
 Rick was most recently a teacher at Vimy Ridge Academy where he taught Social Studies and Physical Education and performed on-ice clinics and instruction.
-He will serve as a consultant for Oilers Hockey Institute, as well as employ the help of his Player Development staff.

-Mike spent three years in the Saskatchewan Junior Hockey League, putting together some impressive offensive campaigns with North Battleford.
+Mike spent three years in the Saskatchewan Junior Hockey League (SJHL), putting together some impressive offensive campaigns with North Battleford.
 Following this, he began his career in minor hockey coaching and development.

 Mike has now been heavily involved in the Saskatchewan and Alberta minor hockey systems for almost 15 years.
 Highlights include coaching stints with Bantam AAA, Minor Midget AAA and Team Alberta U-16.
 Furthermore, Mike was Lead Instructor of the Hockey Canada Super Skills Hockey School in 2016.
 These roles are a testament to the high training and qualifications that Mike possesses, including Hockey Canada Masters Skills Coach, High Performance Coach and Development Coach.
 In addition to assisting with various Edmonton Oilers programs, Mike is currently a private Skills Development Instructor and Regional Development Consultant with Hockey Alberta.

-Joel spent four years in the Ontario Provincial Junior Hockey League, splitting his time between Markham, Pickering and Collingwood.
+Joel spent four years in the Ontario Provincial Junior Hockey League (OJHL), splitting his time between Markham, Pickering and Collingwood.
 Following this, he had three successful years in the CIS with the University of Toronto.
 Upon graduation, he went on to play professionally in both Poland and France.

 He has now dedicated himself to high-level coaching and hockey development, having completed both his Hockey Canada Master Skills Coach and High Performance 1 Coach programs.
 This had led to many different opportunities, including time as the Skills Coach of the Hockey Canada National Women's Team and Hockey Alberta Peewee Prospects program.
 Additionally, Joel has worked for several well-established organizations including National Training Rinks, Skate Canada and Hockey Alberta.